The Divorce of Lady X: Plot

-Party guests at a smart London hotel are stranded by a thick evening fog.
-All rooms end up being taken.
+A thick evening fog strands party guests at a London hotel.
+All rooms are taken.
 Leslie Steele, a young, pretty but madcap socialite, barges her way into Everard Logan's suite.
-He promptly registers one objection after another, but all of his efforts to evict Leslie are to no avail.
-He thus agrees to a compromise, allowing her use of the bedroom, while he takes another room in the suite.
+He promptly registers one objection after another, but all efforts to evict Leslie fail.
+So Logan strikes a compromise, allowing her use of the bedroom, while he takes another room in the suite.
 She spends the entire time teasing and taunting him.
 By breakfast, Logan changes his tune and insists they meet again.
-But while he's out of the room, dressing, she mysteriously bolts for home, which she shares with her grandfather/judge.
+But while he's out of the room, dressing, she mysteriously bolts for home, which she shares with her grandfather, a judge.

 He informs her that Logan is a barrister specializing in divorce cases.
 The zany, impulsive Ms. Steele then tells her grandfather she intends to marry Logan.
-To her surprise, she learns that Logan will be pleading a case before her grandfather's court that day.
-So she attends the proceeding to observe her intended in action – and to her further surprise, sees him mercilessly rip to shreds a woman accused of adultery.
+To her surprise, she learns Logan will be pleading a case before her grandfather's court that day.
+So she attends the proceeding to observe her intended in action – and to her further surprise, she sees him mercilessly rip to shreds a woman accused of adultery.

-As Leslie and Everard spend the rest of the film struggling to adjust to each other's whims and differences, a subplot involving Lord Mere, one of Logan's clients, is interwoven into the complicated story-line.
+As Leslie and Everard spend the rest of the film struggling to adjust to each other's whims and differences, a subplot involving Lord Mere, one of Logan's clients, is interwoven into the story-line.
 A confusion of identities ensues, as at one point, Logan is led to mistakenly believe that Leslie is actually Lord Mere's wife.
 But after a weekend fox hunt at the lord's manor, all conflicts are satisfactorily explained away, and the two lovers are reconciled.

-By the story's end, Leslie has successfully transformed Everard from the inhumane, hostile, woman-browbeating counselor she witnessed earlier into an empathetic, understanding, sensitive courtroom-interrogator of "the gentle sex".
+By the end, Leslie has successfully transformed Everard from the inhumane, hostile, woman-browbeating counselor she witnessed earlier into an empathetic, understanding, sensitive courtroom-interrogator of "the gentle sex".